 When to Call a Professional

 While routine inspection and maintenance go a long way, some signs indicate it’s time for a homeowner to contact a licensed gas contractor or plumber.
-This includes noticing gas smells, seeing visual damage like dents, cracks or pits in piping, or hearing gas escaping.
+This includes noticing gas smells, visual damage like dents, cracks or pits in piping, or hearing gas escaping.

 Keep Your Family Safe with Proper Gas Line Upkeep

 If you notice signs of damage or have questions about protecting your gas pipelines, don’t hesitate to contact the experts.
-As your local Sydney plumbing experts, Service First Plumbing can conduct thorough assessments, install cathodic protection or coatings, and repair or replace any corroded sections.
+As your local Sydney plumbing experts, Service First Plumbing can conduct thorough assessments, install cathodic protection or coatings, and repair or replace corroded sections.